REAN-Foundation/rean-health-guru-app/docs/release_docs/AHA_Platform_Deployment_Workflows.md

 ## AHA-PROD-CI-CD
 Mode of trigger: ```On-Demand```

+Note: This workflow does not require any parameters to run.

 This workflow uses two jobs: Android-App-Release-Prod and iOS-App-Release-Prod to deploy ```rean-health-guru``` release to ```aha-prod``` environment

 ### AHA Prod Release Workflow